Hawkynt/Randomizer/Readme.md

 ## What is Randomness?

 Randomness refers to the lack of pattern or predictability in events.
 In the context of computing and mathematics, randomness is the concept of generating sequences of numbers or symbols that cannot be reasonably predicted better than by random chance.
-This unpredictability is essential for a variety of applications where it is crucial to ensure fairness, security, and accurate simulation of real-world phenomena.
+This unpredictability is essential to ensure fairness, security, and accurate simulation of real-world phenomena.

 ## Types of Randomness?